How Much Does a Pool Fence Cost?

 If you’re just looking to install a low-cost, DIY above-ground pool fence, then extra customization probably isn’t on your list.
 But with a higher budget, you can consider more decorative elements on your fence to dress up the appearance of this odd vertical structure in the middle of your yard.
 Many iron, wood, or metal fences are customized and finished to match a homeowner’s design preference.
 Sometimes it’s as simple as having an arched gate, and other times it’s more complicated, like adding the fence to existing decking, too.

 As with many outdoor projects, pool fences have long-term maintenance costs to consider.
 Much of these costs depend on the type of material you choose.
 Still, some maintenance will ensure the pool fence lasts its entire expected lifespan.
 Wooden fences will need repainting or staining regularly, and glass and plexiglass will need proper cleaning with the right products.
-Most other fence types need to be cleaned regularly as well, and this is on top of regular pool cleaning.
+Most other fence types need to be cleaned regularly as well, and this is on top of regular pool cleaning and the pool maintenance costs associated with hiring the best pool cleaning services.

 Pool Fence Cost by Type